You’re Not Crazy, You’re Super Menopausal Part 3

 My friend was kind and sympathetic.

-Offered a sleep aid but I didn’t want to take anything.
-I’d tried melatonin and Tylenol PM… Black Cohosh and St. John’s Wart… and at times I think they made the shaking worse.
+She offered a sleep aid, but I didn’t want to take anything.
+I’d tried melatonin and Tylenol PM, black cohosh and St. John’s wort, and at times I thought they made the shaking worse.

-I’d not yet been to see the doctor (only got her call) and I didn’t know what my body needed.”
+I had not yet been in to see the doctor — only gotten her call — and I didn’t know what my body needed.
 So I wasn’t going to add anything.

-I finally got up and packed to head west.
-As I said Goodbye to my brother, I told him, “I’m super menopausal.
+As I said goodbye to my brother, I told him, “I’m super menopausal.
 Pray for me.”

-“Pray for me!”
-I grabbed his hand and slapping it on my head.
-Ha!
-He prayed.
-(Don’t mess with a menopausal woman!)
+I grabbed his hand and slapped it on my head.

-In the pouring rain I drove down I-10 feeling like poo on the shoe, praying and crying out to the Lord.
+In the pouring rain, I drove down I-10 feeling like poo on a shoe, praying and crying out to the Lord.

-I couldn’t imagine being in a house of twenty-one women and not sleeping.
+I couldn’t imagine being in a house with twenty-one women and not sleeping.

 As my feet were being scraped and massaged, I started to shake.